Nivanglus/Anescdonia/Rules.md

 4. **Raycast Weaponry**
-- Hybrid raycast is prohibited.
+- Hybrid Raycast that on every bullet rez also performs a raycast check is disallowed.
+Mixed belt style (Bullet, Bullet, RC, etc) are allowed.
 - Raycast must use a reasonable offset for that particular type of weapon and partial damage must be configured for any offsets.